strikles/atac-data/messages/email/neurorights.md

 dear sir/madam

-cyber torture "__cybertorture__" is recognized by the united_nations under __A/HRC/43/49__ and is used in grotesque rituals of social stratification for extrajudicial trials and sentences as an interactive spectacle encouraging participation, mongering tensions and hatred by preying on cognitive biases.
+cyber torture "__cyber_torture__" is recognized by the united_nations under __A/HRC/43/49__ and is used in grotesque rituals of social stratification for extrajudicial trials and sentences as an interactive spectacle encouraging participation, mongering tensions and hatred by preying on cognitive biases.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/golgota.png"></p>